 The Labels port of the Simulation 3D Camera block outputs a set of labels for each pixel in the output camera image.
 Each label corresponds to an object class.
 For example, in the default classification scheme used by the block,

-2 corresponds to fences.
+1 corresponds to buildings.
 A label of

 0 refers to objects of an unknown class and appears as black.
 For a complete list of label IDs and their corresponding object descriptions, see the Labels port description on the Simulation 3D Camera block reference page.